-The minor in economics requires completion of 18 credit hours of coursework in economics.
-In addition to the introductory courses (ECON 102 and ECON 104), economics minors must complete 12 semester hours in economics elective courses at the 300/400 level.
+The minor in Applied Economics requires completion of 18 credit hours of coursework in economics.
+In addition to the introductory courses (ECON 102 and ECON 104), students in the applied economics minors must complete 12 hours in economics elective courses at the 300/400 level.
 Note that at least 6 of those credit hours must be at the 400 level.
-The economics minor is a strong complement to virtually any major, including those within, and outside of, the School of Business.
-Since most School of Business majors will, as part of their major, already have earned 6 to 9 credits toward the economics minor, earning a minor in economics is particularly attractive for these students.
-The economics minor provides a general introduction to economic thought helping students better understand a variety of contemporary economic issues.
-The minor can enhance the market value of a major and can provide students with options and opportunities beyond those offered by the major program of study.
+The applied economics minor is a strong complement to virtually any major, including those within, and outside of, the School of Business.
+Since most School of Business majors will, already have earned 6 to 9 credits towards the applied economics minor, earning a minor in applied economics is particularly attractive for these students.
+The applied economics minor provides a general introduction to economic thought helping students better understand a variety of contemporary economic issues.
+The minor can enhance the major's market value and provide students with options and opportunities beyond the major program of study.

 What is Applied Economics?

 Economics is the study of how individuals, firms, and governments allocate their scarce resources.
 A foundation in economic thought and policy complements many degree programs in business and beyond.